 5. They discourage you from doing your own research

 Experienced investors understand that it's very possible to build wealth by seeking good quality properties that are priced well and that represent good value for their own investment strategies.
-However, these property spruikers will make it very clear that they have already done all your homework for you.
+However, these property spruikers will make it very clear that they've already done all your homework for you.

 🚩Red flag: You can nix this red flag pretty fast with your own research.
 As well as looking up reputable sources like the ABS and CoreLogic, check with your own sources (like local property managers who have nothing to do with the property project or sale) to make sure the area is genuinely in demand with local tenants.